Photos: Karina Titova, Sweden 2019

 Eighty percent (80%) of the total sum of your stipend will be transferred to your Estonian bank account, usually a week or two after your agreement has been signed.
 The Learning Agreement is an annex to the grant agreement -- i.e., the grant is given so that you can complete the courses specified in the Learning Agreement.
 The Erasmus+ student charter is another annex to the grant agreement.

-The European Commission's grant amounts for academic years 2019/20 and 2020/21 for UT students studying abroad are the following:
+The European Commission's grant amounts for the autumn semester of the academic 2021/22 for UT students studying abroad are the following:

 Group of receiving countries